VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 # Understanding Code Functionality
 - When the calculator starts, it creates a window with an entry widget.
 This widget is where you can input numbers and view the results.

-- The calculator has buttons for digits from 0 to 9,the decimal point '.', and arithmetic operations like addition '+', subtraction '-', multiplication '*', and division '/'.
+- The calculator has buttons for digits from 0 to 9, the decimal point '.', and arithmetic operations like addition '+', subtraction '-', multiplication '*', and division '/'.
 These buttons are arranged in a grid layout.

-<div  class="div-green">  <span  class="alert-header">Tip:</span>  <span  class="alert-body">Implement input validation to avoid potential security vulnerabilities or crashes.</span>  </div>
+<div class="div-green"> <span class="alert-header">Tip:</span> <span class="alert-body">Implement input validation to avoid potential security vulnerabilities or crashes. </span> </div>

 - When any button is clicked, it triggers the `on_button_click` function.
 If the button is an arithmetic operation or a digit, it adds that value to the entry widget.
 If the button is '=' (equal sign), it evaluates the expression in the entry widget and displays the result.
 If it's 'C' (clear), it clears the entry widget.

 - When '=' is pressed, it tries to evaluate the expression entered in the entry widget using Python's `eval()` function.
 If the expression is valid, it computes the result and displays it in the entry widget.
 If there's an error, such as invalid input or division by zero, it shows an error message.

 <div class="div-red"> <span class="alert-header">Warning:</span> <span class="alert-body">Avoid using the eval() function with untrusted input to prevent code injection vulnerabilities.</span>  </div>

 - The program keeps running in a loop, waiting for user interactions, until the window is closed.